 Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC reports of beneficial ownership and reports of changes in beneficial ownership in our securities.
-Based solely on a review of such reports filed electronically with the SEC, we believe that during 2021, all Section 16(a) filings applicable to our directors, officers, and 10% stockholders were filed on a timely basis, except as described in this section.
-One Form 3 that was filed by Michael Wong in connection with his appointment as an officer of our Company was not filed on a timely basis.
-One Form 3 that was filed by Raffaele Baffa in connection with his appointment as an officer of our Company was not filed on a timely basis.
+Based solely on a review of such reports filed electronically with the SEC, we believe that during 2022, all Section 16(a) filings applicable to our directors, officers, and 10% stockholders were filed on a timely basis.